2

 Most notably, Life Fitness, Landice, True, Precor, and Bowflex.

-It’s true these brands offer some of the highest-end home treadmills out there, but I didn’t include them because they’re priced higher than what a lot of people are looking to spend (especially Precor).
+It’s true these brands also offer some of the highest-end home treadmills out there, but I didn’t include them because they’re priced higher than what a lot of people are looking to spend (especially Precor).

 And based on that criteria, I stand by each brand mentioned above.

-Anyway, I hope you found this guide helpful and if there are any other brands you know of that I missed, please share!
+I hope you found this guide helpful and if there are any other brands you know of that I missed, please share!

 1. I purchased a Spirit XT 685 treadmill a year ago for $2000.
 Very happy with the stability of the machine and it’s performance.
 Just recently found your website and enjoy your reviews.